JiangboYu13/CarND-LaneLines-P1/writeup_template.md

 * Apply color filter to extract white and yellow color;

 ![color_filter][color_filter]
+To better filter out unwanted colored pixels from image, the original image is first converted to HSL (Hue Saturation and Value) color domain.
+Then extract white (with high Value and low Saturation) and yellow (with high Value and Hue between 20 and 30) colored pixels; Binarize image by setting successfully passed pixel to (255, 255, 255) and the rest t0 (0, 0, 0)

 * Convert image to grayscale;

 ![grayscale][grayscale]

 * Apply Gaussian filter;